 Take notes during your classes.
-It helps to pick a topic related to what you study.
+It helps to pick philosophy essay topics related to what you study.

-- Come up with the list of options
+- Come up with a list of options

-Put down the best topic ideas that you have to analyse on a separate sheet of paper.
+Put down the best philosophy essay topics that you have to analyze on a separate sheet of paper.
 Look through them and decide which of the issues you can cover in-depth.

 - Create content to persuade

-The paper should explain why the prospected dispute is critical.
+The philosophy papers should explain why the prospected dispute is critical.
 Include some philosophical judgments to support your idea.